 Learn how to draw a great looking Rose Tattoo with easy, step-by-step drawing instructions, and video tutorial.

-By following the simple steps, you too can easily draw a beautiful Rose Tattoo.
+By following the simple steps, you too can easily draw a perfect Rose Tattoo.

 “A rose in a desert can only survive on its strength, not its beauty.”